Gaussian inference for data-driven state-feedback design of nonlinear systems

-Since most methods require knowledge on the true basis functions, lack on rigorous stability and performance guarantees, or require nonconvex optimization, we establish in this work a state-feedback design by the data-based representation of general nonlinear systems using Taylor polynomials (TP) from \cite{MartinTP2}.
+The mentioned methods mostly require the true basis functions to be known, lack on rigorous stability and performance guarantees, or require nonconvex optimization.
+To this end, we establish in this work a state-feedback design by the data-based representation of general nonlinear systems using Taylor polynomials (TP) from \cite{MartinTP2}.
 Thereby, a single sum-of-squares (SOS) synthesis condition is determined and thus leads to computationally appealing linear matrix inequalities (LMI).
-Note that \cite{MartinTP2} tackles the problem of verifying dissipativity properties which is structurally easier to solve.
+Since we first determine from data a suitable representation of the nonlinear system dynamics and its uncertainty to design a robust controller in a second step, the presented data-driven controller design is indirect similar to Koopman, set-membership, and Gaussian process approaches.
+Note that \cite{MartinTP2} tackles the problem of verifying dissipativity properties, which is structurally easier to solve than a controller design.
 Moreover, we consider here the TP representation subject to Gaussian noise instead of a deterministic noise characterization.
-Therefore, this work is in line with \cite{Umlauft}, \cite{Fiedler}, and \cite{Umenberger} where uncertainty inferences from probabilistic machine learning techniques are utilized for a robust controller design.
+Therefore, the presented work is in line with \cite{Umlauft}, \cite{Fiedler}, and \cite{Umenberger} where uncertainty inferences from probabilistic machine learning techniques are utilized for a robust controller design.
 Furthermore, Gaussian noise is interesting if only an inaccurate deterministic bound on the noise is available, and hence leads to impractical inferences.
-Gaussian noise is also a common assumption in system identification \citep{SysId} such that recent data-driven results could be compared to system identification techniques in a future work.
+Gaussian noise is also a common assumption in system identification \citep{SysId} such that recent data-driven results could be compared to system identification techniques in future work.

-The contributions of this paper are manifold.
-By the extension of \cite{MartinTP2} to Gaussian noise, we generalize the representation for linear systems from \cite{Umenberger} to general nonlinear systems.
+We make several contributions in this paper.
+By the extension of \cite{MartinTP2} to Gaussian noise, we generalize the data-based representation for LTI systems from \cite{Umenberger} to general nonlinear systems.
 At the same time, we consider not only the Bayesian treatment as in \cite{Umenberger} but also the so-called Frequentist treatment \citep{Bishop} which can be directly connected to the results for deterministic noise characterizations.
-Moreover, we show how prior knowledge on the system dynamics for the Bayesian inference from \cite{Umenberger} can be exploited to improve its accuracy.
+Moreover, we show how prior knowledge of the system dynamics for the Bayesian inference from \cite{Umenberger} can be exploited to improve its accuracy.
 In particular, this plays a crucial role when applying TP representations for real data as indicated by \cite{MartinTP1}.